MicrosoftDocs/azure-dev-docs/articles/go/manage-resource-groups.md

     **Key points:**

     - The `<module_path>` parameter is generally a location in a GitHub repo - such as `github.com/<your_github_account_name>/<directory>`.
-    - When you're creating a command-line app as a test and won't publish the app, the `<module_path>` doesn't have to exist.
+    - When you're creating a command-line app as a test and won't publish the app, the `<module_path>` doesn't need to refer to an actual location.

 1. Run [go get](https://go.dev/ref/mod#go-get) to download, build, and install the necessary Azure SDK for Go modules.